autonity/docs.autonity.org/oracle/run-oracle/index.md

 1. Enter your working directory for the oracle server.

 2. Configure the data plugins.
-Edit your oracle server data plugins config file `plugins-conf.yml` to specify the plugins configuration.
+Edit your oracle server data plugins config file `oracle_config.yml` to specify the plugins configuration.
 The file can be found in the `/autonity-oracle/config` sub-directory.
-Edit `plugins-conf.yml` to specify the `name` and `key` for each plugins you are using.
+Edit `oracle_config.yml` to specify the `name` and `key` for each plugins you are using.
 For how to do this see the [Set up plugins config file](/oracle/run-oracle/#set-up-plugins-config-file) section on this page.

    ::: {.callout-note title="Note" collapse="false"}
-   A [sample `plugins-conf.yml` config file](https://github.com/autonity/autonity-oracle/blob/master/config/plugins-conf.yml) can be downloaded from the Autonity Oracle Server GitHub.
+   A [sample `oracle_config.yml` config file](https://github.com/autonity/autonity-oracle/blob/master/config/oracle_config.yml) can be downloaded from the Autonity Oracle Server GitHub.
    :::

 3. (Optional) Add your own data source plugin(s).
-If you have developed your own FX plugins, (a) add sub-directory(ies) containing the plugin source code to the `plugins` sub-directory of your installation; (b) add config entry(ies) to the `plugins-conf.yml` file.
+If you have developed your own FX plugins, (a) add sub-directory(ies) containing the plugin source code to the `plugins` sub-directory of your installation; (b) add config entry(ies) to the `oracle_config.yml` file.

 4. Configure the oracle server.
-Edit your oracle server config file `oracle-server.config` to specify the oracle server configuration.
+Edit your oracle server config file `oracle_config.yml` to specify the oracle server configuration.
 The file can be found in the `/autonity-oracle/config` sub-directory.
 For how to do this see the [Set up oracle server config file](/oracle/run-oracle/#set-up-oracle-server-config-file) section on this page.

    ::: {.callout-note title="Note" collapse="false"}
-   A [sample `oracle-server.config` file](https://github.com/autonity/autonity-oracle/blob/master/config/oracle-server.config) can be downloaded from the Autonity Oracle Server GitHub.
+   A [sample `oracle_config.yml` file](https://github.com/autonity/autonity-oracle/blob/master/config/oracle_config.yml) can be downloaded from the Autonity Oracle Server GitHub.
    :::

 5. Start oracle server:

     ``` bash
-    ./autoracle --config="./oracle-server.config"
+    ./autoracle --config="./oracle_config.yml"
     ```

     Oracle server will connect to external data sources using the providers set in the plugins configuration and begin submitting price reports to the connected node.